helloimalemur/nagios_check_site_content/README.md

 # check_site_for_keyword
-    Rust micro-app used to check website for specified content
+    Nagios plugin written in Rust, used to check website for specified content.

     sends GET to specified url and checks the response body for a specified keyword (Nagios compatible)